Home » Self Care » Stretches and Exercises » Self Care – Relief from Coughing

 Can I use a Salonpas or stretching to relieve shoulder pain from coughing?

 If you don’t have the patch, doing the doorway stretches in this post is cheaper and quicker.
-Here’s the thing: If you don’t use the Ice-and-Stretch method, you might aggravate it.
-Ice-and-stretch can be intense when you ice this area, but that means it’s much more likely to produce great results.
+However, if you don’t use the Ice-and-Stretch method, you might aggravate it.
+Notably, ice-and-stretch can be intense when you ice this area, but that means it’s much more likely to offer great relief from coughing.

 Burning in mid-back from coughing:

 A small muscle called the serratus posterior inferior is very involved in coughing.
 Moreso, it gets aggravated when coughing is relentless.
-The best solution is a Salonpas patch because this muscle is a challenging area to stretch.
+Typically, the best solution is a Salonpas patch because this muscle is a challenging area to stretch.
 Put it right on the red spot in the picture.

 You can use contrast therapy as well.
 Here is a post with guidelines.

 This is a tougher one.
-It involves two muscles in the low back and is usually part of a bigger low back problem.
-The multifidi, tiny strands of muscle that connect the vertebrae, create pain because the vertebral joints are binding.
-The quadratus lumborum, which attaches to those same vertebrae, is aggravated for the same reason.
+Notably, it involves two muscles in the lower back and is usually part of a bigger lower back problem.
+On one hand, the multifidi, tiny strands of muscle that connect the vertebrae, create pain because the vertebral joints are binding.
+On the other hand, the quadratus lumborum, which attaches to those same vertebrae, is aggravated for the same reason.

 The Pain Patch

 The patches (see above) are usually very effective.
 They help with the sharp pain of the cough and make your back feel more stable.
 The pain relief gets rid of the dragging feeling.
 I’ve often used them with friends and family when working outside or moving furniture.
-Always good results.
+Consistently, there are good results.

 Put the patch on the X like the picture on the box.
 It’s a bit higher than you might think.
-Feel for the section of your spine between your ribs and hips.
-Center it in that area, but make sure that you cover the base of the ribs to dampen the pull of the diaphragm on the lower back muscles when you cough.
+First, feel for the section of your spine between your ribs and hips.
+Then, center it in that area, but make sure you cover the lowest rib to dampen the diaphragm’s pull on the lower back muscles when you cough.
 Still, ensure coverage into the lumbar vertebrae to quell those trigger points.
-I know the pain is lower, but it’ll be more effective directly on the trigger points.
+I know, the pain is lower, but it’ll be more effective directly on the trigger points.

 Part of a Bigger Problem

-As I said, this is usually part of a more significant, ongoing low back problem.
+As I said, this is usually part of a more significant, ongoing lower back problem.
 These yoga poses are variations of some standard PT exercises for this low-back instability.
-I recommend doing them with the AIS method of reps held for 1.5 seconds instead of the typical prolonged yoga stretch.
+However, I recommend doing them with the AIS method of reps held for 1.5 seconds instead of the typical prolonged yoga stretch.
+In my practice, this approach provides faster, more consistent results.
 Here’s a post on guidelines for AIS.

 There is some real wisdom to the old practice of rubbing your kid’s chest down with Vicks.
 The vapocoolant relaxes the intercostal muscles and makes it easier to breathe.
 Relax.
 Breathe easier.
 Your Mom would approve.